hujhax/austin-improv-wiki/Performers/Roy Janik.md

 ## History
 Roy was a core cast member in [[Festivals/The 41-Hour Improv Marathon|The 41-Hour Improv Marathon]] and [[Festivals/The 43-Hour Improv Marathon|The 43-Hour Improv Marathon]].

-A post from him about the first improv show he ever saw:<blockquote><p>The first show I remember seeing was *[[Shows/Micetro|Micetro]]*, sometime around 2000, maybe, in the downstairs.
-Man, I didn't know it at the time, but it was early on in the Hideout's life.</p>
+A post from him about the first improv show he ever saw:
+> The first show I remember seeing was *[[Shows/Micetro|Micetro]]*, sometime around 2000, maybe, in the downstairs.
+Man, I didn't know it at the time, but it was early on in the Hideout's life.
+>
+>

-<p>I don't remember much about it, except that I did like it.
+> I don't remember much about it, except that I did like it.
 I remember someone in a black turtleneck I thought was the epitome of cool.
-I remember that Yasmine was in the show, because I knew her vaguely from something else.</p>
+I remember that Yasmine was in the show, because I knew her vaguely from something else.
+>
+>

-<p>I remember getting my suggestion gently shut down by the director.
+> I remember getting my suggestion gently shut down by the director.
 Someone had said something like "pirates" and I was like "monkey pirates", thinking that if pirates were funny, monkey pirates were even funnier.
 Note that these aren't the actual suggestions.
-I just can't remember.</p>
+I just can't remember.
+>
+>

-<p>And I remember that it was someone's first solo scene as a performer.
+> And I remember that it was someone's first solo scene as a performer.
 The directors made a HUGE deal out of the fact that they were doing their first solo scene, and I remember thinking as an audience member that it was a really big deal.
-My mind invented a whole backstory... that this girl had somehow graduated and had been given the go-ahead before the show to do a solo scene, etc., etc...</p>
+My mind invented a whole backstory... that this girl had somehow graduated and had been given the go-ahead before the show to do a solo scene, etc., etc...
+>
+>

-<p>But yeah, I liked the show, but I never felt the inclination to go back.
-I would've if it had come up.</p> </blockquote>
+> But yeah, I liked the show, but I never felt the inclination to go back.
+I would've if it had come up.
+>

 ## Troupes
 * [[Shows/The Big Bash|The Big Bash]]